Teva to buy Allergan generic business for $40.5 billion, drops Mylan bid

 Teva will pay $33.75 billion in cash and $6.75 billion in shares, representing a 10 percent stake in the Israel-based company, Teva said.
 It expects the deal to close in the first quarter of 2016.

-Vigodman said the combined company will have proforma revenue of $26 billion and earnings before interest, tax, depreciation and amortization of $9.5 billion in 2016.
+Vigodman said the combined company will have proforma revenue of $26 billion and earnings before interest, tax, depreciation and amortisation of $9.5 billion in 2016.

 "This acquisition reinforces our strategy, accelerates growth and diversifies revenues both by product and geographically, supporting our new business model," he said.